 Prerequisites: Graduate standing.
 This course instructs teacher candidates in the use of digital tools in their teaching practice.
 Candidates develop strategies for incorporating current technology developments and social media in educational practice.
 Technology for educators challenges the candidates to think about the underlying principles, terms, and concepts of educational technology.
 Students are introduced to the different methods teachers can use to integrate technology into classroom instruction for varying grade levels and content areas.
 Activities undertaken in this course include learning about educational technology tools and applying some of them to create the academic instructional materials through interactive collaboration.

-ED TECH 6416 Teaching & Learning With Technology: Graphical Representational Tools: 3 semester hours
+ED TECH 6416 Teaching and Learning with Technology: Graphical Representational Tools: 3 semester hours

 ED TECH 6434 Technology and Privilege: 3 semester hours

 Prerequisites: Graduate standing.
 Covers issues relating to the digital divide in schools and the society.
 The focus will be on technology in education with an emphasis on the ways that policies and practices perpetuate the divide.
 To examine this phenomenon, Critical Race Theory (CRT) will be one lens to examine the inequality.

 ED TECH 6435 Instructional Technology and Education Reform: 3 semester hours